-Why go for a business loan?
+Why Go for a Business Loan?

-Business loans are meant to help you plan major investments for the future of your business.
+A business loan is meant to help you plan major investments for the future of your business.

 What you’ll need

-- a history of financial performance
+- A history of financial performance

-- evidence of solid cash flow
+- Evidence of solid cash flow

-- evidence of current income and future projections
+- Evidence of current income and future projections

-- ability to manage expenses and liabilities
+- Ability to manage expenses and liabilities

-- details of other loans and debts
+- Details of other loans and debts

 Planning for the loan

-- Do I need the money up-front or an on-a-needs basis would suffice?
+- Do I need the money up-front, or would an on-a-needs basis suffice?